dotandimet/dotandimet/README.md

 ### Javascript RPG utilities

-[Recruit](https://github.com/dotandimet/recruit) and [Masks](https://github.com/dotandimet/masks) are editable character sheets for [Night's Black Agents] and [Masks], respectively.
-They're both unfinished, little more than finger-exercises in Vue.js.

 [NPC Names](https://github.com/dotandimet/npc_names/) is a simple script to generate random millenial (or Gen Z?) names, by crossing the 1000 most common baby names with the 1000 most common American surnames.
 [Online here](https://dotandimet.github.io/npc_names/).

 [The Academy](https://github.com/dotandimet/The-Academy) started as a Google doc, a list of NPCs in a game about a school for super-powered teens; I was unsatisfied with